google/WebFundamentals/src/content/en/tools/workbox/guides/generate-complete-sw.md

 Whenever you make a change, you'll need to run this command, so it's best to make sure that this is called as part of your deployment.
-This could be as simple as creating an NPM run script in your `package.json` file:
+This could be as simple as creating an npm run script in your `package.json` file:

 ```json
 {